 Cvetozar achieved a master's degree in violin performance under Boyan Lechev at the Pancho Vladigerov National Academy of Music in Sofia, Bulgaria in 1990.
 In 2016 he achieved a doctorate in musicology and musical arts at the same institution.
 Cvetozar also attended violin master classes taught by Yfrah Neaman (UK) and Wolfgang Marschner (Germany).
 In 2000 Cvetozar earned a master’s degree in law at the Kliment Ochridski University of Sofia, Bulgaria.
 In 2017, he received the Mayor’s Award for the Arts – Artist of the Year: Performing Arts in Kamloops.

-Cvetozar has performed and taught violin, viola, chamber music, and orchestra for 30 years.
+Cvetozar has performed and taught violin, viola, chamber music, and orchestra for over 30 years.
 He has played in numerous solo violin, chamber music, symphony, and opera performances in 12 European countries, as well as the Republic of Korea, Japan, and Canada.
-We are excited to welcome Cvetozar back again for the 3rd consecutive year.
+We are excited to welcome Cvetozar back again for the 5th consecutive year.

 Martine den Bok